Skip to content

 1. Maintain good personal hygiene

-- any persons who are visiting or working in high risk places such as residential care homes for the elderly, residential care homes for persons with disabilities, and clinical areas of healthcare facilities; and
+2. any persons visiting or working in high risk places such as residential care homes for the elderly, residential care homes for persons with disabilities, and clinical areas of healthcare facilities; and

-- high risk persons (e.g. persons with underlying medical conditions or persons who are immunocompromised) who are going to crowded places such as public transport.
+3. high risk persons (e.g. persons with underlying medical conditions or persons who are immunocompromised) visiting crowded places such as public transport.

-- When an increasing trend in activity of respiratory viruses is expected, high risk persons are recommended to wear a surgical mask when visiting public places, while the public should also wear a surgical mask when taking public transportations or staying at crowded places.
+4. When an increasing trend in activity of respiratory viruses is expected, high risk persons are recommended to wear a surgical mask when visiting public places, while the general public should also wear a surgical mask when taking public transportations or staying at crowded places.

-- It is important to wear a mask properly, including hand hygiene before wearing and after removing a mask.
+• Wear a mask properly, and perform hand hygiene before wearing and after removing a mask.
 For details on proper mask wearing, please visit CHP website at www.chp.gov.hk/files/pdf/use_mask_properly.pdf;

-- Avoid sharing eye medicines, eye make-ups and other items that may come into contact with the eyes.
+• Avoid sharing eye medicines, eye make-up or other items that may come into contact with the eyes.

-- Maintain a balanced diet, exercise regularly, take adequate rest, do not smoke and avoid alcohol consumption.
+• To build up good body immunity, maintain a balanced diet, exercise regularly, have adequate rest, do not smoke and avoid alcohol consumption.

 2. Maintain good environmental hygiene